Nikon D3400 versus Canon M100

 |Nikon D5300 (⇒ lft | rgt)||optical||no||3.2||1037||swivel||no||4000||5.0||12||no|

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Nikon D3400 or the Canon M100 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.